h4cc/awesome-elixir/README.md

 * [observer_cli](https://github.com/zhongwencool/observer_cli) - Visualize Elixir & Erlang nodes on the command line, it aims to helpe developers debug production systems.
 * [quaff](https://github.com/qhool/quaff) - The Debug module provides a simple helper interface for running Elixir code in the erlang graphical debugger.
 * [visualixir](https://github.com/koudelka/visualixir) - A process visualizer for remote BEAM nodes.

+## Deployment
+*Installing and running your code automatically on other machines.*

+* [gatling](https://github.com/hashrocket/gatling) - Collection of mix tasks to automatically create a exrm release from git and launch/upgrade it on your server.

 ## Documentation
 *Libraries and tools for creating documentation.*